 The fruits are ripe but have a dusty coating.
 Wild blackberries, black currants, black cherries, poached & backed strawberries, black plum skin, plums, notes of boysenberries as it lingers, leathery, dry tobacco, oak barrel to cedar, string graphite, loamy earth, subtle baking spices, soft caramel chews, dark spices, dark chocolate baking bar, dry herbs, sage brush, withering to dry dark flowers and floral violets, good acidity, well made for a selection second, the balance isn’t quite there and still shows big structure/tension, dry, powdery M+ tannins that finishes with dry earth tones and ripe fruits over the top and lasts nearly 90 seconds.

-If you have this vintage, it is a hold for another 5 yrs and has 15 yrs ahead. — 4 days ago
+If you have this vintage, it is a hold for another 5 yrs and has 15 yrs ahead. — a month ago

 It is customary for the wines of Chateau Musar to be released seven years post-vintage.
 However, in 2013, the decision was made to hold the vintage back.
 2006 was unusual for two reasons.
 The first, were the cool climatic conditions in the Bekaa; the likes of which had not been seen since the 1950’s.
 There was a two-week period in winter where the valley was blanketed in snow and mild temperatures remained in effect throughout much of the growing season.
 The second was much more tragic: 2006 was a war year in Lebanon.
 On July 12th of that year, Israel and Hezbollah engaged in a bloody conflict that lasted (officially) a little over a month.
 Sadly, thousands of lives were lost.
 In 2017, eleven years after harvest, the 2006 vintage was deemed ready for release.